Wilhelm Fahrmbacher: Postwar career and death

 Upon Germany's surrender in 1945, Fahrmbacher was interned in France until 1950, during which time he wrote an appreciation of the Battle of Brittany for the Foreign Military Studies Branch of the US Army.

-After his release, Fahrmbacher served as a military advisor in Egypt from 1951 to 1958, Fahrmbacher and six aides arrived in Egypt as the initial party of about thirty officers.
+After his release, Fahrmbacher served as a military advisor in Egypt from 1951 to 1958.
+Fahrmbacher and six aides arrived in Egypt as the initial party of about thirty officers.

 According to CIA operative Miles Copeland Jr., Fahrmbacher was recommended to Egyptian president Gamal Abdel Nasser by a US military attaché as part of a scheme to place ex-Nazi CIA assets in position in countries the CIA wished to influence.
 Copeland further commented that Fahrmbacher was a "placement problem" – too well known as a Nazi to be welcome in 1950s Germany but without the talents to be in demand elsewhere.
 However, Fahrmbacher was of impressive rank, and the CIA gained kudos with Nasser by arranging his employment.

 Whilst in Egypt, Fahrmbacher, who was attempting to remodel the Egyptian Army with the goal of making it capable of performing large scale operations, was the subject of an assassination plot by the Israeli secret service, Mossad.
 However, the plot was discovered and prevented by the Egyptian security services.
 He also wrote a history of creation and defense of the Lorient fortress.

 Fahrmbacher died on 27 April 1970 in Garmisch-Partenkirchen, West Germany.
+He is buried at the cemetery of Garmisch.